danlhennessy/homelab-k8s/Kubernetes/choices/deployments.md

 5. Optional deploy to prod at this point - argo rollouts for canary deployment
    - AKS + Azure CNI with Cilium dataplane, Regular Ingress / Load Balancers + Argo Rollouts
    - When released for AKS: Argo Rollouts + Cilium API Gateway https://github.com/argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/

+# Dev Environment:

+Pre image update:
+- docker compose / docker run for pure local

+Dev test:
+Build docker image locally using docker compose --build or docker build.
+Push image to container registry
+Update development branch with that image tag (Multiple dev branches per team if needed)

+ArgoCD syncs to Dev Cluster in their namespace.
+How to deal with multiple tests at once  - service routing?